 - Most applicants to our courses are either funded by their employer or fund themselves.
 The scholarship essay should be accompanied by details of why self-funding is impractical and what efforts have been made to secure funding for the International Investigator Course (such as requests to employers, governments or other entities, or explain why such efforts will likely be unsuccessful).
 Scholarship applicants earning international salaries are unlikely to be successful.

-Scholarships will cover course tuition in part or in full, and may also cover transportation to course location, lodging and per diem.
+Scholarships will cover course tuition in part or in full, and may also cover transportation to course location, lodging and per diem though scholarships will very rarely cover all costs.
 Recipients will be announced six weeks prior to the relevant course start date.
 Successful scholarship candidates are required to submit a short essay within a year after completion of the course describing how the course contributed to their work.